thasmo/vagrant.box/README.md

 served from within the same public directory.

 ### Domains

+#### Hostname Mapping
+Hostnames will map to directories in a certain way.
+Nginx will check if the given hostname maps to an existing directory or will strip off subdomains as long as a directory matches.
+This enables having subdomains pointing to a single host directory.

+Imagine the domain `username.members.project.com.local`.
+The last part `local` will be ignored.
+The leading part `username.members.project.com` will be used to determine the host directory by looking up if a directory with the same name exists or, otherwise, stripping of `username`, then `members` and even `project` to find an existing one.

+Furthermore Nginx will check if one of the directories `public`, `htdocs` or `httpdocs` exist inside the determined directory and if, will use it as the public directory and map the hostname to it, otherwise not.

+#### Loopback Providers
 Support for various *loopback/tunnel* providers is baked in.
 Supported are:

 - [localtunnel.me]